-MasterCard’s cross border fee is assessed as a percentage of the transaction amount.
+MasterCard assesses the cross border fee as a percentage of the transaction amount.
 The amount of the fee depends on whether the transaction is settled in US dollars; there is a cross border (domestic) rate for transactions settled in USD and a cross border (foreign) rate for transactions settled in a different currency.

-As of 2018, the fee is set at 0.60% of the transaction amount for transactions settled in USD.
-The fee was first introduce in 2006 as a 10 basis point charge, but has been increased a few times since then.
+As of 2018, Mastercard set the fee at 0.60% of the transaction amount for transactions settled in USD.
+Mastercard introduced the cross border fee in 2006 as a 10 basis point charge, but has increased it a few times since then.

 For transactions settled in a foreign currency, the fee is 1.00% of the transaction amount.